zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![In the PowerApps Studio, the New button on the left is selected.
 The right arrow to the right of Create an app from your data is also selected.](media/image191.png "PowerApps Studio")

-3. Select the **SQL Server connection** you created in the previous task
+3. Select the **SQL Server connection** you created in the previous task.

     ![In PowerApps Studio, under Connections, the SQL Server connection is selected.](media/image192.png "PowerApps Studio")